shangzhouye/disinfection-robot-ros/README.md

 ## Overview

 This project built a full-stack disinfection robot with perception, localization, mapping, and navigation capability.
 The robot is able to classify and localize tables/desks/chairs, as well as to detect and track people in an indoor environment.
 After a table/desk/chair being used by a human, the robot will approach the table/desk/chair to do the disinfection.
+Checkout [this post](https://shangzhouye.tech/featured-projects/disinfection_robot/) for a detailed description of this project.

 ## Dependency